rapka/polemics-md/content/essays/nina-arweave.md

 You might be wondering how many miners there actually are hosting Arweave's content.
 Because the blockchain is possibly, it's possible to simply look at its [public metrics](https://viewblock.io/arweave/nodes) to find the answer: 65.
 Of these 65 nodes, 16 of them are hosted by German hosting service Hetzner Online GmbH, 12 of them are hosted on Amazon servers, and 11 are hosted by DigitalOcean.
 These three companies together represent 55% of the entire Arweave network.

- That's not very decentralized and I don't think there's enough nodes to provide confidence that the network hosting Nina's music will last 200 years.
+ That's not very decentralized and I don't think there's enough nodes to provide confidence that the network hosting Nina's music will last 200 years, much less 10,000.
 On the flip side, it means there aren't very many people wasting electricity on this method of hosting.

 ## Is Nina itself actually decentralized?

-Ignoring Arweave, the ninaprotocol.com website uses the https://help.ninaprotocol.com domain to host its help pages.
+Besides Solana and Arweave, the ninaprotocol.com website uses the https://help.ninaprotocol.com domain to host its help pages.
 This is a separate server from the main Nina website and is hosted on Zendesk, a very popular centralized and closed source commercial customer support software suite.

 >We built Nina as open source software on open source networks (blockchains) to build a place for music online that avoids the pitfalls of legacy platforms.
 Any policy change or fee is in code that can be seen in our public codebases.